Ascend/pytorch/docs/en/framework_feature_guide_pytorch/memory_snapshot.md

 ## Introduction

-The memory snapshot feature supports generating device memory snapshots when a memory overflow (OOM) occurs during training or when the user calls the `torch.npu.memory._dump_snapshot` interface, and enables visual analysis through an interactive viewer ([memory_viz](https://pytorch.org/memory_viz)).
+The memory snapshot feature supports generating device memory snapshots when a Out Of Memory(OOM) occurs during training or when the user calls the `torch.npu.memory._dump_snapshot` interface, and enables visual analysis through an interactive viewer ([memory_viz](https://pytorch.org/memory_viz)).
 The snapshot can record the state of allocated NPU memory at any point in time, and can optionally record the history of memory allocation operations.
 This feature is developed based on the community [memory snapshot feature](https://pytorch.org/docs/2.1/torch_cuda_memory.html#understanding-cuda-memory-usage) and supports the usage patterns of the community memory snapshot.
 An illustration of the memory snapshot is shown below:

 **Figure 1**  Schematic diagram of memory usage status
 ![figure1](../figures/memory_usage.png)